Esri/workforce-scripts/report_incomplete_assignments_with_work_orders.md

 This script assumes a 1:1 relationship between surveys/features and assignments.

-**This script requires the logged in user to be an admin or to be the owner of the project**
+**This script requires the logged in user to be an admin, dispatcher, or to be the owner of the project**

 Supports Python 3.5+

 ----

-In addition to the authentication arguments (org, gis, password), the script specific arguments are as follows:
+In addition to the authentication arguments (org, username, password), the script specific arguments are as follows:

 - -project-id \<project_id\> - The workforce project ID (found in the project URL)
 - -survey-id \<survey_id\> - (Optional) The portal item id for the feature layer collection associated with your Survey123 Survey.
 Use EITHER this parameter or `layer_url`.
 Defaults to `None`